👑 The 16 Mahajanapadas in UP

 | Government | Republic (Gana-Sangha) |

-Malla holds supreme importance in Buddhist history because Buddha attained Mahaparinirvana at Kushinagar (around 483 BCE).
+Malla holds supreme importance in Buddhist history because Buddha attained Mahaparinirvana at Kushinagar.
 The Mallas were a republican clan, not a monarchy.
-After Buddha’s death, the Mallas received a share of his relics.
+After Buddha's death, the Mallas are described as receiving a share of his relics.

 Other Nearby Mahajanapadas